reminia/translateit-btn/README.md

 # translateit-btn

-A translate button that can be added to your html page to translate your posts to any language.
+A button that can be added to html page to translate the content to any language.